 - 2018: In response to amateur popularity (and infamy), commercial development gives us apps like FakeApp, and social media platforms start to experiment with introducing Deepfake features.

 - 2018-2019: Backlash from the public forces social media platforms to review how they treat fakery on their platforms.
-Facebook completely bans Deepfakes which are created with the intention to mislead.
+Facebook completely bans Deepfakes which are created with the intention to mislead and the chief executive of Google calls for international regulation of AI.

 - 2019: Japanese AI company DataGrid creates a full-body Deepfake, with the intended use for fashion purposes.